rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

    -  Remove cumin
    -  Replace cilantro with 2 teaspoons chopped fresh flat leaf parsley

-- Before Step 1, remove outer papery skins from 2 heads garlic; cut top quarters off heads and discard.
-Wrap garlic in foil and roast in 350F oven until browned and very tender, about 1 hour.
-Meanwhile, heat olive oil and sliced garlic in small skillet over medium-low heat.
+- Before step 1, remove the outer papery skins from 2 heads garlic; cut the top quarters off the heads and discard.
+Wrap the garlic in foil and roast in a 350F oven until browned and very tender, about 1 hour.
+   Meanwhile, heat the olive oil and sliced garlic in a small skillet over medium-low heat.
 Cook, stirring occasionally, until golden brown, about 15 minutes.
-Using slotted spoon, transfer sliced garlic to paper towel-lined plate and set aside; reserve oil.
-Once roasted garlic is cool, squeeze cloves from their skins (you should have about 1/4 cup).
+Using a slotted spoon, transfer the sliced garlic to a paper towel-lined plate and set aside; reserve the oil.
+Once the roasted garlic is cool, squeeze the cloves from their skins (you should have about 1/4 cup).
-- In step 2, remove cumin and use garlic puree when processing.
+- In step 2, remove the cumin and use the garlic puree when processing.
-- In step 3, sprinkle with toasted garlic slices and parsley.
+- In step 3, sprinkle with the toasted garlic slices and parsley.